(last updated: 05.06.2019)

 Estonian exports to Portugal grew in 2018 mainly due to the increase in animal products, machinery and equiment, and wooden products exports.
 The share of Estonian origin products made up 82% of exports.
 The major export articles in 2018 were wood and wooden products (37%), animal products (23%), and machinery and equipment (19%).
 The main import products from Portugal were plastics (18%), machinery and equipment (14%), pulp and paper (10%), and food stuff and beverages (9%).

 According to Bank of Estonia data, as of 31.12.2017 Portuguese direct investments ranked as – (minus) 3.2 million euros in Estonia.
-Investments had been made in many different sectors: agriculture, manufacturing, construction, wholesale and retail trade, transport and storage sector, the information and communications sector, financial and insurance activities, real estate, professional, scientific and technical activities.
+Investments had been made in many different sectors: manufacturing, wholesale and retail trade, transport and storage sector, information and communications sector, financial and insurance activities, real estate, professional, scientific and technical activities.

 As of May 2018, there were 68 Portuguese-owned companies in the Estonian Commercial Register, an increase from 13 in 2015.

 At the same time, the total value of Estonia's direct investments in Portugal was 14.2 million euros.
 Investments were mainly in real estate.